 Low Costs – Since the FESX futures offer great leverage, the trading costs relative to the market exposure you get is are tiny

 Long History – The Stoxx 50 index which was created in 1998 now has more than 20 years of history.
 In combination with the fact that the Stoxx 50 is a market index consisting of blue-chip stocks, the FESX futures become an attractive gateway to the Stoxx 50 market.

 The Stoxx 50 Index Market

 The Stoxx 50 Index market consists of the fifty largest and most liquid stocks in Europe.
 The goal of the Stoxx 50 index was “to provide a blue-chip representation of Supersector leaders in the Eurozone”.
 The Index is reviewed in September every year

 Reasons to Trade Euro Stoxx 50 Futures

-The Euro Stoxx 50 futures contract (FESX) that trades on Eurex are very liquid, which decreases slippage, in turn leaving more of the profit for the trader.
+The Euro Stoxx 50 futures contract (FESX) that trades on Eurex is very liquid, which decreases slippage, in turn leaving more of the profit for the trader.

 With futures, you have inbuilt leverage, which means that you can profit greatly from even small moves in the market.